Mirtrix/quick-actions-vscode/README.md

 ## Known Issues

-None so far, but be sure to open an issue ticket in GitHub if you encounter any.
+None so far, but be sure to open a GitHub issue if you encounter any.